Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

 This result is an example of the so-called ``square-root phenomenon'': planarity often allows runtimes that improve the exponent by a square root factor in terms of the parameter when compared to the general case~\cite{planar-1,planar-2,planar-3,planar-4,planar-5,planar-6,planar-7, planar-8,new-planar}.
 Interestingly though, \citet{DBLP:conf/soda/ChitnisHM14} show that under ETH, no $f(k)\cdot n^{o(k)}$ time algorithm can compute the optimum solution to~\textsc{DSN}$_{\textsc{planar}}$.
 Thus assuming a bidirected input graph in \autoref{thm:alg-planar-biDSN} is necessary (under ETH) to obtain a factor of $O(\sqrt{k})$ in the exponent of $n$.

-{\bf Bidirected inputs.} Since in contrast to \bidsnP, the \bidsn problem does not restrict the optimum solutions, one may wonder whether a parameterized approximation scheme as in \autoref{thm:scheme} is possible for this more general case as well.
+\paragraph*{Bidirected inputs.} Since in contrast to \bidsnP, the \bidsn problem does not restrict the optimum solutions, one may wonder whether a parameterized approximation scheme as in \autoref{thm:scheme} is possible for this more general case as well.
 We answer this in the negative by proving the following result, which implies that restricting the optima to planar graphs was necessary for \autoref{thm:scheme}.

-\begin{thm} Under Gap-ETH, there exists a constant $\alpha>1$ such that for any computable function $f(k)$ there is no $f(k)\cdot n^{O(1)}$ time algorithm that computes an $\alpha$-approximation for~\bidsn. \end{thm}
+\begin{restatable}{thm}{thmlbapproxbiDSN} Under Gap-ETH, there exists a constant $\alpha>1$ such that for any computable function~$f(k)$ there is no $f(k)\cdot n^{O(1)}$ time algorithm that computes an $\alpha$-approximation for~\bidsn. \end{restatable}

-We leave open whether a similar inapproximability result can be obtained for the other obvious generalization of \bidsnP, in which the input graph is unrestricted but we need to compute the planar optimum, i.e., the \textsc{DSN}$_{\textsc{planar}}$ problem.
-We conjecture that no approximation scheme exists for this problem either.
+Also for the other obvious generalization of \bidsnP, in which the input graph is unrestricted but we need to compute the planar optimum (i.e., the \dsnP problem), no parameterized approximation scheme exists.
+This follows from a recent result~\cite{Chitnis19-directed}, which shows that no $(2-\eps)$-approximation can be computed for \dsnP in $f(k)\cdot n^{O(1)}$ time for any $\eps>0$ and computable function $f$, under Gap-ETH.

-What approximation factors can be obtained for \bidsn when parametrizing by $k$, given the lower bound of \autoref{thm:lb-approx-biDSN} on one hand, and the before-mentioned result~\cite{DM18} that rules out a $k^{1/4-o(1)}$-approximation for \dsn in time parameterized by $k$ on the other?
+What approximation factors can be obtained for \bidsn when parameterizing by $k$, given the lower bound of \autoref{thm:lb-approx-biDSN} on one hand, and the before-mentioned result~\cite{DM18} that rules out a $k^{1/4-o(1)}$-approximation for \dsn in time parameterized by $k$ on the other?
 It turns out that it is not too hard to obtain a constant approximation for \bidsn, given the similarity of bidirected graphs to undirected graphs.
 In particular, relying on the fact that for the undirected version of \dsn, i.e.\ the \pname{SF} problem, there is a polynomial time $2$-approximation algorithm by \citet{steiner-forest}, and an FPT algorithm based on \citet{DBLP:journals/networks/DreyfusW71}, we obtain the following theorem, which is also in contrast to \autoref{thm:lb-biDST}.